mmaisonette/mmaisonette/README.md

 - Implement monitoring and observability to ensure reliability and performance.
 - Automate infrastructure with IaC, cloud-native principles, and container orchestration.
 - Explore software development in Python and Go, with additional experience in JavaScript and databases.
+- Use AI tools to support development, automation, and problem-solving in my daily work.

 ### 💡 Philosophy
 I believe in making technology more accessible, reliable, and impactful.
 For me,